-An extensive distribution system carries water to 70 points of diversion and provides irrigation to 350,000 acres of land below Diversion Dam.
-These diversions range from the New York Canal with a capacity of 2400 cubic feet per second to the pumps used for irrigation of individual city lots.
+An extensive distribution system carries water to 75 points of diversion and provides irrigation to 350,000 acres of land below Diversion Dam.
 Most large canals branch into sub-canals and laterals to distribute water throughout the valley.
 Irrigation districts and canal companies maintain their individual systems of delivery for their patrons.
 There are approximately 1,170 miles of major irrigation canals.

-[Map of Canals ]
+[Map of Canals]